 Prior to each new period of employment, the doctoral student must be assessed as to whether they are capable of successfully continuing their studies until they earn their degree.
 In connection with this, the principal supervisor and doctoral student shall jointly draw up a documented study plan for the student's continued studies.
-If the supervisor does not believe the doctoral student is capable of successfully continuing until they earn their degree, the student's shortcomings shall be documented and addressed at an early stage in a meeting between the doctoral student, examiner and Director of Studies as specified in section 9 of this appointment regulation and the policy document Regulation regarding the withdrawal of resources for doctoral students.
+If the supervisor does not believe the doctoral student is capable of successfully continuing until they earn their degree, the student's shortcomings shall be documented and addressed at an early stage in a meeting between the doctoral student, examiner and Director of Studies as specified in section 9 of these rules of procedure.